The Catholic Defender VS SolaFide Opponent

 The following is a debate that I had with a friend who called himself “SolaFide” who wanted to challenge me based from his namesake, SolaFide or “Faith Alone”.
 I was deployed to Iraq when this debate took place.
 An interesting story concerning this debate took place in my RCIA class which was being held in Baghdad, I asked the Division Chapel’s Chaplain’s Assistant to play the part of SolaFide and I played myself.

-We took opposite sites at the front of the chapel and the RCIA sat in the pews ready for a good debate.
+We took opposite places at the front of the chapel and the RCIA sat in the pews ready for a good debate.
 As the debate unfolded, the Chaplain’s Assistance, a Baptist, played his role, but was soon to find himself agreeing with me as this debate went to it’s end.
 That was a great sign for the many in the RCIA who were coming from a strong Protestant background that the Catholic Faith is the true Faith.

 In this dialogue I will use OSAS (Once Saved Always Saved) to represent SolaFide and CD to represent myself (Catholic Defender).

 OSAS I affirm that faith is the sole instrumental means by which sinners are justified before God.
-My opponent will try to persuade us that this is not case.
+My opponent will try to persuade us that this is not the case.
 However, this will be an impossible task because the Scriptural evidence is too strongly against him.
 Allow me to present some basic facts that my opponent will not be able to overturn.

 Whenever the justification of sinners is mentioned before God, faith is always mentioned as at least one of the means and in most cases it is the only means mentioned.
 What this communicates to us is that faith is the sin qua non of justification, that is without it there is no justification.
 Now my opponent will probably agree that faith is necessary, but he will deny that it is sufficient without Baptism.
 However, this is clearly demonstrated to be false by the numerous Scriptural passages that speak of individuals being justified who have not received the sign and seal of Baptism.
 For example, our Lord says the following: